Skip to content

 Simply knowing who to call in the company when there’s a question can go a long way toward destroying information silos and improving everyone’s knowledge of how to get things done.

-Make mentor programs bi-directional
+5. Make mentor programs bi-directional

 People tend to think of mentoring as a senior employee imparting wisdom to a younger, less-experienced employee.
 However, rookie employees often have as much to offer as older employees, from technology prowess to a new perspective.
-When assigning a more-experienced mentor to a less-experienced one, encourage both parties to find ways to learn from one another.
+When assigning a more experienced mentor to a less experienced one, encourage both parties to find ways to learn from one another.

-Talk to your employees
+6. Talk to your employees

 It may sound simplistic, but many managers are so busy these days that they forget to build time into their day to simply talk to their employees.
-We’re not talking random discussions about the weather – we’re talking about how their work is going, what they feel they’ve accomplished lately and how they feel they’re developing professionally.
+We’re not talking about random discussions about the weather – we’re talking about how their work is going, what they feel they’ve accomplished lately, and how they feel they’re developing professionally.

 What are they doing well, and what do they think they could do better?